hmcty/dotfiles/bash/README.md

 ./setup.sh
 ```
 ## Nord Theme Installation
 This can vary based on the user's operating system.
-This current configuration is only meant for the GNOME Terminal.
+Current configuration is only meant for the GNOME Terminal.
 Start by installing the nord terminal color scheme:
 ```
 cd ~/.vim/nord-gnome-terminal/src/